 THE POOCH COACH ANNOUNCES PRE-RETIREMENT

-In her 20th year of being a full-time canine behaviorist, Beverly Ulbrich, “The Pooch Coach”, is starting to plan for retirement.
-Towards that end, she is going to begin to cut back on taking on new dog training clients.
+Towards that end, she is going to begin to cut back on taking on new dog training and behavior modification clients.
 Existing clients will continue to be her priority and everyone will be able to finish out their contracts with absolutely no interruptions or issues.
-She will also continue doing her film, advertising, and TV work with dogs.
 However, it will be a bit harder for potential new clients to get on her calendar.
-Starting in June of 2022, we are only going to take on cases that we feel are the best fit for both Beverly and the client.
+Starting in 2023, we are only going to take on cases that we feel are the best fit for both Beverly and the client.
 Of course she will still try to help people whenever she can, but she needs to start backing off so she can have a little more free time and get a little more respite from working with anxious and aggressive dogs (and people!) all day.

 Dog behavior and training work can be very rewarding, but it can also be heartbreaking and frustrating.
 Seeing all these dogs who have been mistreated (whether it was in the past and/or currently) takes its toll.
 In addition, more clients seem less willing to read and follow instructions than ever before.
 A dog’s behavior won’t improve if the owners don’t follow Beverly’s directions and work regularly with their dog.
 It has been increasingly frustrating and exhausting for Beverly to deal with clients who blame everything and everyone but themselves for their dog’s lack of progress, when they have been unwilling to put in the time and work needed to see real improvements.
 This has caused Beverly to reassess how hard she wants to work and which clients she will accept so that she can take better self-care.